 During the academic year, RAs are responsible for building community, mediating conflicts, and encouraging healthy habits with residents.
 RAs help residents understand University policies and procedures and encourage residents to get involved.
 RAs must successfully complete all training requirements, including spring and fall training, prior to and while serving in the RA position.
 Each RA is responsible for staffing an area-wide centralized office for eight hours each week.
 RAs report directly to a Graduate Area Coordinator and work with a team of other RAs to conduct duty rounds of residence halls in their neighborhood.

-Recruitment for RAs for the 2019-2020 academic year has begun.
-Applications are now available through the online form, and are due on Friday, January 11, 2019 at 12:00 p.m.
-Central Time.
-Successful RA candidates will be invited to participate in a group interview day and will be notified of their status in January.
+Recruitment for RAs for the 2020-2021 academic year will begin on Monday, November 11, 2019.
+Applications will be available online and are due on Thursday, January 9, 2020 at 11:59pm CST.
+Check back here for a link once the application goes live.
+Successful RA candidates will be invited to participate in a group interview and will be notified of their status in January.